 Inventory Reduction Meaning: What Is Inventory Reduction?

 Inventory reduction is the process of lowering inventory levels to a point where they meet customer demand.
-Reduction of inventory is necessary to eliminate excess products, free up warehouse space, save money, and increase profits.
-Inventory reduction is also one of the most effective cost reduction strategies in inventory management.
+Reduction of inventory manually or by the SKU number is necessary to eliminate excess products, free up warehouse space, save money, and increase profits.
+SKU rationalization is also one of the most effective cost reduction strategies in inventory management.

 Unfortunately, many businesses run into issues with excess inventory.
 It can be caused by a lack of warehouse organization, incorrect demand forecasting, poor inventory control, and more.
 Staying on top of inventory levels and calculating the optimal reorder point is key in avoiding this issue.

 Inventory Reduction Examples

 Since inventory reduction can be done in many ways, let's take a look at a couple of examples.

 First, let's say you're a food wholesaler who currently has a large backlog of perishable food.
 Your demand forecast was incorrect and customers aren't purchasing in the quantities you expected.
 You choose to run a promotion on an online marketplace featuring those products to try to sell them before expiration.
 All you have to do is calculate a good discount and send out some eCommerce email marketing messages to entice customers and increase eCommerce sales.

 Inventory Reduction Formula

 While there isn't just one simple formula for inventory reduction, there are a couple of calculations that can help determine what inventory level you maintain.

-First, you should calculate your inventory turnover ratio.
+First, you should calculate your inventory turnover ratio using the inventory turnover formula.
 This is the number of times you've sold through inventory over a set time period.
 It's a valuable metric that can help you understand what products have the most demand and where you should be investing your time and money.

 Here's the formula for calculating your inventory turnover: